 Today more than ever good health, nutrition and exercise are important for our nation’s children, and PE teachers play an important role in their students’ overall development.

-If you love sports, are passionate about health and fitness, and want to work with kids, becoming a K-12 gym teacher can be a great career choice for you.
+If you love sports, are passionate about health and fitness, and want to work with kids, becoming a K-12 physical education teacher could be a great career choice for you.

 Education and Certification

 To become a gym teacher, you’ll need at least a bachelor’s degree and teaching certificate in order to teach at a public elementary or secondary school.
 Requirements vary by state, so contact your state Department of Education to discover teacher certification requirements in your area.

 Your curriculum will include classes such as kinesiology, exercise physiology, nutrition, and health and wellness, as well as activity courses such as golf, aerobics, basketball, tennis, racquetball, and team and/or individual sports.

 Teachers who major in health and physical education must also complete certification requirements that include completion of approved teacher education courses and hands-on classroom teaching experience.
 There are professional associations that offer continuing education and certification, such as Society for Health and Physical Educators (SHAPE), and many states have dedicated associations for their territory.
 These requirements can also be accomplished by completing a master’s degree in education or by simply fulfilling class requirements and taking a certification test.